 2018 debuts their first harvest of Pinot Noir from the same vineyard site, Spanish Springs.
 Inspired by wines that defy gravity, Rachel and Marbue selected 5 tons of equal parts Pinot Noir Swan clone and clone 115 for their first attempt.
 The two decided they would stick to 8 tons of equal parts Chardonnay clone 809 and 17 and swap out clone 4 for clone 96 as their desire for freshness is always at the fore.

-Spanish Springs Vineyard is the sole source of fruit for the chardonnay (and soon pinot noir) made by Oceano Wines.
-It is located nearly at the southern end of the sprawling Central Coast AVA (American Viticultural Area); Spanish Springs is perfectly situated to grow chardonnay.
+Spanish Springs Vineyard is the sole source of fruit for the Chardonnay (and soon pinot noir) made by Oceano Wines.
+It is located nearly at the southern end of the sprawling Central Coast AVA (American Viticultural Area); Spanish Springs is perfectly situated to grow Chardonnay.
 This vineyard also produces a number of other grapes, both white and red that epitomizes balance and elegance.
-This vineyard is perched on the slopes of Price Canyon, a mere one-and-a-half miles from the ocean, the vineyard is ideally situated so it can be enrobed by the cool marine layer that rolls in reliably each morning from the ocean before the mid-day sun gradually melts it away.
-The chardonnay is allowed to gently warm up.
-Then, as afternoon turns to evening, cooling Pacific breezes pick up to ensure that the grapes never over ripen to the point where sugar levels translate into high-alcohol wine.
+This vineyard is perched on the slopes of Price Canyon, mere one-and-a-half miles from the ocean, the vineyard is ideally situated so it can be enrobed by the cool marine layer that rolls in reliably each morning from the ocean before the mid-day sun gradually melts it away.
+The Chardonnay is allowed to gently warm up.
+Then, as afternoon turns to even, cooling Pacific breezes pick up to ensure that the grapes never over ripen to the point where sugar levels translate into high-alcohol wine.
 A complex mix of sandstone, shale and limestone at the base, with soils reflective of these same sedimentary rocks, results in the lithe, fresh style of chardonnay that Oceano is intent on making.